/ IN THIS BLOG

-While colleges don't always consider themselves big generators of hazardous material, they do typically generate this kind of waste.
-Whether it's from chemicals associated with the aquatic center or fertilizer from the grounds keepers, colleges have waste that needs to be specially dealt with.
+While most colleges don't typically consider themselves to be large generators of hazardous material, they do often generate it.
+Whether your college is dealing with chemicals associated with the aquatic center or fertilizer from the grounds keepers, colleges produce hazardous waste that needs to be specially dealt with.

-Interviewing various hazardous waste management companies can be a bit daunting, though.
-When the stakes are high, you certainly don't want to end up selecting the wrong company.
-That's why we've put together this helpful list of questions you should ask during any interview with prospective waste management companies.
+Interviewing various hazardous waste management companies can be a bit daunting.
+The stakes are high and you certainly don't want to end up selecting the wrong company.
+You need to ensure that all regulations are followed to the letter in order to avoid possible fines and penalties for non-compliance.
+We’ve put together this helpful list of questions you should ask during any interview with prospective waste management companies.

 Do you have insurance, permits, and proper training?

 Before you commit to any hazardous waste disposal company, establish is if it's a reputable, experienced, and approved hazardous waste and legally permitted company.
 Transporting hazardous waste requires special permitting, and because you assume cradle-to-grave liability when you generate hazardous materials, you need to make sure that everyone you work with is legally following federal and state guidelines.
 Otherwise, liability (financial and otherwise) could fall back on you.
 The company should also have adequate insurance and trained employees, including their drivers.
 Don’t hesitate to ask about this and request proof if you like.

 Are you the end facility for the waste?
 If not, can you tell me about the receiving facility?

 It's quite common for a waste management company to not actually run the waste treatment facility where the waste is treated.
 That shouldn't throw up any red flags.
 What would be troubling is if the waste management company is vague about what treatment facility they use or cannot provide specifics about that company.
 The waste treatment facility used should also be permitted by the state to treat hazardous waste prior to final disposal.